PROTECTION

 /~For The Mind ~\

-Please note that this article is primarily written to Believers.
+Please note that this booklet is primarily written to Believers.

-The purpose of this article is to set us free from the power of the enemy in dead works so that we can fellowship with God,
+The purpose of this article is to set Believers free from the enemy's power of dead works

 I often work with people who are Christians, but people who wonder how they have allowed themselves to get into their miserable situation.
-Quite often they have for some reason or other left their minds unprotected.
-The enemy has attacked them at the point of their thoughts and brought fear, guilt, depression, anger, and an open door leading to habitual sins.
+Quite often they have left their minds unprotected.
+The enemy has attacked them at the point of their thoughts and brought fear, guilt, condemnation, depression, anger, and an open door leading to habitual sins.

-Paul counseled the church of Ephesus to put on the whole armour of God, that they may be able to stand against the wiles of the devil (Ephesians 6:11).
+Paul counseled the church of Ephesus to put on the whole armor of God, that they may be able to stand against the wiles of the devil.
+Ephesians 6:11 "Put on the whole armour of God, that ye may be able to stand against the wiles of the devil."
 While most Christians put on various pieces of the armor, the one that many people omit is that of the helmet of salvation.
+Ephesians 6:17 "And take the helmet of salvation ...."

 Such a belief system is a stage for many mental, emotional, and social problems.
-Often in such a belief system, the individual never really knows whether or not his is saved or can be saved.
+Often in such a belief system, the individual never really knows whether or not he is saved or can be saved.
 Why?
 The standard for measurement is often obscure being based upon various opinions of various men rather than the Word of God.
-Furthermore, even if the standard is fairly clear, the individual has no assurance that he will ever live up to it.
-Moreover, there is no guarantee that he has confessed and repented of every single sin.
+Even if the standard is fairly clear, the individual has no assurance that he will ever live up to it.
+There is no guarantee that he has confessed and repented of every single sin.
 He may have forgotten one.
-Therefore, he might miss a sin and still go to hell.
+He might miss a sin and still go to hell.
 After all, how many sins does one have to sin in order to be a sinner?
 This brings a sense of insecurity, doubt, and ungodly fear of God to the individual.

-Another difficulty in such a belief system is that even if the standards are fairly clear concerning actions, the sins of the heart are usually overlooked or ignored.
+Another difficulty in such a belief system is that even if the standards are fairly clear concerning one's actions, the sins of the heart are usually overlooked or ignored.
 Jesus said that the person who looks upon a woman with lust has already committed adultery in his heart.
-Therefore, this belief system is a stage for denial for truth.
+This belief system is a stage for denial of truth.
 This denial is like a pebble thrown into a pond.
 There is wave of denial that spreads through his life.

 If the individual for a time meets the standard, then there is an open door for pride to enter.
 He can pat himself on the back and say, "Look at what I have accomplished."
 With pride also comes a critical spirit toward others who have yet to reach his standard.
 He will look down at others and condemn them for not measuring up to his standard.
 This makes for poor social relations.
 Even if he pities others, the pity brings discouragement rather than encouragement.